The Best of Japan

 Day 7: Miyajima

-Today we make our way to one of the country’s most distinctive views on the nearby small island of Miyajima.
+Today you will make our way to one of the country’s most distinctive views on the nearby small island of Miyajima.
 A huge red ‘Torii’ gate sits just offshore; widely celebrated, at high tide it appears to float between the sea and sky.
 This popular little island is easy to explore by foot.
-It has a relaxed holiday atmosphere, lots of interesting shops and a covered market….they can take the description from the brochure for more information.
+It has a relaxed holiday atmosphere, lots of interesting shops and a covered market.

 Day 8: Kyoto